 overnight field trips beginning in Grade 4 and culminating in Grade 8.

-interscholastic team sports: soccer, cross-country, basketball, track and field, and lacrosse.
+18 interscholastic teams in sports that include soccer, cross country, basketball, track & field, and lacrosse.

 art studios and three full-time art faculty for students in Kindergarten through Grade 8.

-musical ensembles including Orff, recorder, handbells, and choirs for students in Grades 4 through 8.
+musical ensembles including Orff, handbells, and choirs for students in Grades 4 through 8.

-school pets, including 2 guinea pigs, 2 fish tanks housing 17 total fish, and one snake.
+school pets, including 2 guinea pigs , 3 fish tanks housing 17 total fish, hundreds of composting worms, and one snake.

 years combined experience in placing students among the members of our Secondary school outplacement team